joeygaitan/number-bases/README.md

 # Number base converter

-* convert from binary to decimal
+* decode changes hexidecimal and binary to decimal.
-* convert from decimal to binary
+* encode changes numbers into hexidecimal or binary
-* convert from hexideciaml to decimal
+* convert changes either or.
+I used them both to convert :)
-*convert from decima